vesterheim/vesterheim.github.io/join-give/annual-fund/index.md

 Stewardship
 * On any day, museum staff manages financial and human resources.
 * On any day, buildings and equipment are maintained and technology is updated to facilitate security, record-keeping, and communication.

-Help secure the future of this unique place which preserves a heritage and connects us all. **Please give today by donating online here, calling (563) 382-9681, or emailing [info@vesterheim.org](mailto:info@vesterheim.org).**